 This Technical Memorandum #2A (TM2A) presents the findings from the condition assessment field investigations for the 4S Ranch Water Reclamation Facility.
 Technical Memorandum #2B (TM2B) presents the findings from the condition assessment field investigations for each of the District's fourteen sewer pump station facilities.
-Technical Memorandum #2C (TM2C) presents the findings from the condition system.
+Technical Memorandum #2C (TM2C) presents the findings from the condition assessment of the collection system.